minjunkevink/Connect4AI/README.md

 # Connect4AI
-Implementation and comprehensive performance reviews on various machine learning algorithms in connect4 By Kevin Kim
+Implementation and comprehensive performance reviews on various deep learning algorithms in connect4 By Kevin Kim